act-rules/act-rules.github.io/_rules/unique-id-3ea0c8.md

 #### Failed Example 3

-Having `display: none` on an element still makes it applicable to this rule
+Having `display: none` on an element still makes it applicable to this rule.

 ```html
 <div id="my-div" style="display:none">This is my first element</div>